d2Dreamer/d2Dreamer/README.md

 - - TriTech - Working on the Suicide Prevention UK site for charity.
 - - Subrosa - Company handling goods between major food retailers in the UK and their suppliers.
 - - CSGORoyale - CS:GO Skins Gambling Site with roulette.
-- - CSGO-Pixels.net - CS:GO Skins Gambling site with roulette & coinflip.
+- - CSGO-Pixels - CS:GO Skins Gambling site with roulette & coinflip.
 - - CSGOBucks - CS:GO Skins Gambling site with roulette.

 Qualifications: